 This is a great location to mullet a bread and butter species which school up in big numbers.
 They are fun to catch on light spinning gear and a great fish species to introduce beginners into fishing.
 Mullet respond well to berley, so berley an isolated area with a mix of bread, tuna oil and chook pellets.

 Good baits include bread, dough, live maggots, pilchard, and prawn. remember that Mullet have small mouths so remember to cut these baits up into small pieces.
 You can also use soft plastics small minnow and grub style soft plastic with a slow constant retrieve.
 Scents such as S-Factor or Procure certainly helps.

 Most mullet is quite small therefore a 7-foot rod in a 1-3 or 2-4 kilo class, paired with a 1000, 2000 or 2500 reel spooled with 2-6-pound braid and equivalent leader.
 Here are some helpful tips on catching Mullet with soft plastics.

 Images of fish supplied VFA and DEPI.
 All other images and videos shown on the Sanctuary Lakes Fishing Guide are Fishing Mad originals.

 Additions and corrections of this location

+Thanks for reading our Sanctuary Lakes Fishing Guide.
 If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at firstname.lastname@example.org with specific details in the email.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you